ehdinayan/E04-blockquote-cite/readme.md

 # Blockquote && cite

-As allways first I like to share this GitHub repo [web](https://ehdinayan.github.io/E04-blockquote-cite/) Well in this repo I would like to share use of label blockquote:
+Well in this repo I would like to share use of label blockquote:

 It is a block element, and is used to mark entries from other authors or documents.
 Its specific attribute is *cite*, wich gives an url to original source: